-MVDBR founder and dirt bike aficionado, Josh rode a Yamaha DT175 and Kawasaki KDX200 in his teens and early 20s then stopped riding only to start up again at the midlife crisis age of 40.
+Dirt bike addict, chief camera operator, video editor, and MVDBR founder, Josh rode a Yamaha DT175 and Kawasaki KDX200 in his teens and early 20s then quit riding only to start up again at the midlife crisis age of 40.
 Switching to 4-strokes, he started with a Yamaha WR250R but soon outgrew the road-trail and moved to a WR450F and then the KTM 500.
 Dirt bike injuries so far include a fractured 5th metatarsal, broken collarbone, concussion, and plenty of bruises and scrapes.
 Can regularly be spotted at the emergency dept of Gympie Hospital.

 We’ve been riding with Simon on & off for a few years now, another Imbil area local who likes to get out on the bike when he can.
 A skilled rider with a shiny head, he recently upgraded to a 2016 450 Kato.

 Roy started riding at the age of 6 but more recently was riding a KTM 250EXC 2-banger when we first met him.
 Since then he’s gotten himself a DRZ-400 tractor and traded the KTM for a Berg 390.
 Known for his wild and woolly dreadlocks, Roy often entertains us with his ‘just send it’ riding style.
 Roy has almost lost his nuts and foot to the dirt bikes but otherwise has been lucky.

 The list Roy sent me of his current bike mods include bent radiators & Ego Barkbusters, blown headlight and parker globes, broken number plate holder, custom scratching to pretty much everything and a Midwest clever clutch lever & Fastway footpegs.
 Roy treats her well.